Seeds for dogs

 Consult your vet

-Before making any significant dietary changes or adding new foods to your dog's diet, consult your veterinarian.
+Before making any significant dietary changes or adding new foods to your dog's diet, consult your vet.
 They can provide personalised guidance based on your dog's specific health needs and dietary requirements.

 Digestive issues